LOADING ...

 for me by moonlight,

-I'll come to thee by moonlight, though hell bar the way."
+I'll come to thee by moonlight, though should bar the way."

 Vi

-He rose upright in the stirrups; he scarce could her hand,
+He rose upright in the he scarce could reach her hand,

-But she loosened her hair i' the casement! his face burnt a brand
+But she loosened her hair i' the casement! his face burnt like a

 As the cascade of perfume came tumbling over his breast;